sages-pl/src-python/docs/sonarqube/1-ui/1b-overview.md

 ---

-### Exercise 3: Review Test Coverage and Technical Debt
+### Exercise 3: Review Test Coverage

 **Objective**:
-Analyze test coverage and technical debt in the project.
+Analyze test coverage in the project.

 **Tasks**:
 1. Go to the **Test Coverage** section.